Man Kills Woman Teacher Near School In Jharkhand, Runs 5km With Her Severed Head

-A mentally challenged man was arrested after he beheaded a woman teacher near her school in Seraikela-Kharswan district today and ran into a jungle 5 km away carrying the severed head to flee from the chasing policemen and a mob.
+A mentally challenged man was arrested after he beheaded a woman teacher near her school in Seraikela-Kharswan district in Jharkhand on Tuesday and ran into a jungle 5 km away carrying the severed head to flee from the chasing policemen and a mob.

 The incident occurred when mid-day meal was being served to the students of Khaprasai Primary School, Sub-Divisional Police Officer (SDPO) of Seraikela, Avinash Kumar said.